 - 3/4 tsp salt

-- Whisk the egg whites and salt in the bowl of a stand mixer fitted with the whisk attachment on medium high speed until medium peaks form.
+- Whisk the egg whites and salt in another large bowl until foamy and just starting to form soft peaks.
 Gently fold the whites into the coconut mixture.

-- Line a baking sheet with parchment paper and using a 1/4 cup scoop, scoop the macaroons on to the sheet and place in the freezer until frozen, about two hours or overnight.
+- Line a baking sheet with parchment paper and using a 1/4 cup scoop, scoop the macaroons on to the sheet.